 - NVIE Vienna Student A/R: This subsidiary includes charges and payments for students admitted directly to the Vienna campus.
 Vienna charge and payment transactions are accounted for in Euros.
 Vienna accounts receivable are managed locally in Vienna, Austria.

-China, London, and Thailand accounts receivable are managed by the respective campuses in a separate system outside subsidiaries directly accessible by the Business Office.
+China and London accounts receivable are managed by the respective campuses in a separate system outside subsidiaries directly accessible by the Business Office.

 The Bursar's Office is organized into two departments: the Business Office and the Collections Department.
 Business Office operational practices are organized into the following areas: